-To get the most out of these games, a good mid-level machine will have a dual or quad-core CPU that can handle multi-threads – something that’s essential for RTS games with numerous sprites on the screen at once or titles with a demanding amount of effects being thrown at any given time.
+First of all, though, it’s wise to make sure your rig is up to the task.
+You don’t need to go crazy with components for most games.
+A good mid-level machine will have a dual or quad-core CPU that can handle multi-threads – something that’s essential for RTS games with numerous sprites on the screen at once or titles with a demanding amount of effects being thrown at any given time.

 4K Gaming is more complicated, requiring significantly more power to achieve a meaningful performance alongside the improved resolution.
-The GTX 1080 or the newly released RTX 2080 will work perfectly, with the latter able to achieve Ultra HD picture quality at 60 frames per second.
+The GTX 1080 or the newly released RTX 2080 Ti will work perfectly, with the latter able to achieve Ultra HD picture quality at 60 frames per second.
+Plus, if you go for an RTX card, you’ll be able to see Nvidia’s cool ray tracing rendering technique on select games including Battlefield V and Metro Exodus.

 If you’re shelling out for a gaming PC, you’ll also need to think about the monitor.
 You’ll want a model that offers high refresh rates, at least 60Hz.
 High-end monitors currently offer 144Hz at the higher end.
 FPS gamers will also want to pay attention to low input-lag times; in fast-paced multiplayer games it’s wise to take any edge you can get on the competition.